 Those questions need to be asked, not vaguely, not glossing over it, no, straight up.

 Who comes first, me or your mam?
-Will you halt your travelling to get a baby?
+Will you differ travelling to get a family?
 How many babies?
 [Topic of another day],

 So today am onto number 3.

 Imagine getting married and for the years you have, you got nothing to give save for the occasional gossip in your estate.

 Find something to do other than sitting down to watch Indian movies or betting the whole day!

 What meaningful interest can you bring on the table?